Protontech-1803/devops/MicroservicesOnGKE/Readme.md

 To Start, with a monolithic application deployed on the GKE, which implements services such as UI, products and orders.
 The following are the brief steps to implement the same.

-1. Login into GCP Console.
+1.Login into GCP Console.

-a.
-Create a New Project.
+	a.Create a New Project.
 And Active the Cloud shell from the Cloud Console.

-b.
-Set the project and default zone, using the below commands.
+	b.Set the project and default zone, using the below commands.

 		gcloud config set project <PROJECT_ID>
 		gcloud config set compute/zone us-central-f

-c.
-Clone the source from git repository.
+	c.Clone the source from git repository.
 Change to the directory and install the dependencies needed to run the application locally.

-2. Create a Google Kubernetes Engine (GKE) cluster.
+2.Create a Google Kubernetes Engine (GKE) cluster.

-a.
-Before creating a cluster, make sure the proper API's are enabled.
+	a.Before creating a cluster, make sure the proper API's are enabled.

-b.
-Verify the Kubernetes cluster is created and related information is displayed in Google Cloud console.
+	b.Verify the Kubernetes cluster is created and related information is displayed in Google Cloud console.

-3. Deploy a monolith application to GKE cluster.
+3.Deploy a monolith application to GKE cluster.

-4. Verify the Deployment of monolith application.
+4.Verify the Deployment of monolith application.
 Find the external IP address for the monolith application.
 Copy the IP address.
 Point the browser to this URL (such as http:// IP address) to check if the monolith is accessible.

 **The Following are steps to break the monolith application into Microservices.**

-1. Migrate Orders to Microservice.
+1.Migrate Orders to Microservice.

 a.
 Create New Orders Microservice.
 The first service breaks out is the Orders service and create a separate Docker container for this service.